ppy/osu-wiki/news/2023/2023-05-01-journey-into-a-beatmap-world-contest-results.md

 [**xootynator**](https://osu.ppy.sh/users/3717598) exploded **1063** minds in an overwhelming deluge of creative colour with her [Euphoria-inspired](https://osu.ppy.sh/beatmapsets/890438#osu/1861487) entry.

-She now holds the unique position of being potentially the only art contest entrant in history to possess both a first place score on an iconic beatmap and a finalist-qualifying artwork inspired by the very same map.
+She now holds the unique position of being potentially the only art contest entrant in history to possess both a first-place score on an iconic beatmap and a finalist-qualifying artwork inspired by the very same map.
 Never thought I'd be including *that* in one of these blurbs.
 Save some talent for the rest of us!

 [![](https://assets.ppy.sh/contests/175/banners/ksenikust.jpg)](https://assets.ppy.sh/contests/175/winners/ksenikust.png)

-**951** voters joined in on [**ksenikust**](https://osu.ppy.sh/users/8938068)'s internal monologue referencing the ever-popular Hitorigoto.
-There's enough sets of this particular track to black out the sun, so we're not going to reference any particular ones, but we *are* going to reference the gorgeous art style and the cameo appearance from our makeship collab pippi plushie.
+**951** voters joined in on [**ksenikust**](https://osu.ppy.sh/users/8938068)'s internal monologue referencing the ever-popular *Hitorigoto*.
+There are enough sets of this particular track to black out the sun, so we're not going to reference any particular ones, but we *are* going to reference the gorgeous art style and the cameo appearance from our [Makeship collab](https://osu.ppy.sh/home/news/2022-12-10-makeship-x-osu-plushies) pippi plushie.

 [![](https://assets.ppy.sh/contests/175/banners/Sjao.jpg)](https://assets.ppy.sh/contests/175/winners/Sjao.png)

 **940** spectators chose bravery in beholding [**Sjao**](https://osu.ppy.sh/users/7295733)'s weaving of an insanely stylish pippi inspired by the undeniable osu! titan that is [The Big Black](https://osu.ppy.sh/beatmapsets/41823#osu/131891).
-Legendary utilization of the contest's theme, and it shows for days!
+Legendary utilisation of the contest's theme, and it shows for days!

 [![](https://assets.ppy.sh/contests/175/banners/caetrn.jpg)](https://assets.ppy.sh/contests/175/winners/caetrn.png)

 **913** kindred tears were shed for [**caetrn**](https://osu.ppy.sh/users/18425276)'s sombre creation referencing the great emotional tribulation of [Kakushigoto](https://osu.ppy.sh/beatmapsets/208095).
-Despite the nature of the piece, it is superbly actualized, complete with a weepy don for extra oomph.
+Despite the nature of the piece, it is superbly actualised, complete with a weepy Don for extra oomph.

 [![](https://assets.ppy.sh/contests/175/banners/Kleinne%20Lui.jpg)](https://assets.ppy.sh/contests/175/winners/Kleinne%20Lui.png)